SvenMichaelKlose/tunix/src/tunix/README.md

 This one does not just drop all open files like the standard KERNAL routine but calls CLOSE on each driver,

+# Forking

+When a process calls OPEN to do a fork, only the IO23 area contains TUNIX code.
+It's OPEN function is in there.
+It needs to replace BLK1 by TUNIX and
+RAM123 by an additional per-process info bank, saving the former bank numbers of BLK1 and RAM123 to the global process info, before calling the real
+OPEN function.
+This is to save precious space for IO pages that drivers might need.
+Then all banks of a process (RAM123,
+IO23, BLK1, BLK2, BLK3, BLK5 and an
+additional RAM123 bank for TUNIX data need to be copied into newly allocated banks.
+This is done via BLK2 (running speed code), BLK3 (source) and BLK5
+(destination).

+On the way through a system call the bank configuration saved in the process lists must not be destroyed by accidently saved kernel banks.